Tip-in by Ryan lifts Senators over Bruins 4-3 in overtime

 The Senators outshot the Bruins 10-3 in the first, taking advantage of several defensive breakdowns on their side of the ice.

-Ottawa's first goal of the night came after Erik Karlsson flipped a pass behind Boston's defense to spring Hoffman on a breakaway.
+Ottawa's first goal of the night came after Karlsson flipped a pass behind Boston's defense to spring Hoffman on a breakaway.
 Hoffman controlled the puck and easily tapped it by Rask into the right corner of the net.

 Then Brassard got on the board, slipping a slap shot by Rask for his second goal in two games.

-Backes had the best opportunity to score for the Bruins in first period, but his attempt to fire a glove side shot by Anderson was wide right, striking the post.
+Backes had the best opportunity to score for the Bruins in first period, but his attempt to fire a glove-side shot by Anderson was wide right, striking the post.

 It was the first game of the series that the Bruins had trailed after the opening 20 minutes.